equinor/ert/docs/ert/reference/workflows/complete_workflows.rst

 points during ERTs execution.
 Currently there are five points in ERTs flow of execution where you can hook in a workflow:

+- Before the experiment starts using :code:`PRE_EXPERIMENT`
-- Before the simulations (all forward models for a realization) start using :code:`PRE_SIMULATION`,
+- before the simulations (all forward models for a realization) start using :code:`PRE_SIMULATION`,
 - after all the simulations have completed using :code:`POST_SIMULATION`,
 - before the update step using :code:`PRE_UPDATE`
 - after the update step using :code:`POST_UPDATE` and
 - only before the first update using :code:`PRE_FIRST_UPDATE`.
+- after the experiment has completed using :code:`POST_EXPERIMENT`

 For non-iterative algorithms, :code:`PRE_FIRST_UPDATE` is equal to :code:`PRE_UPDATE`.
 The :code:`POST_SIMULATION` hook is typically used to trigger QC workflows.

 ::
+   HOOK_WORKFLOW preExperimentWFLOW        PRE_EXPERIMENT
    HOOK_WORKFLOW initWFLOW                 PRE_SIMULATION
    HOOK_WORKFLOW preUpdateWFLOW            PRE_UPDATE
    HOOK_WORKFLOW postUpdateWFLOW           POST_UPDATE
    HOOK_WORKFLOW QC_WFLOW1                 POST_SIMULATION
    HOOK_WORKFLOW QC_WFLOW2                 POST_SIMULATION
+   HOOK_WORKFLOW postExperimentWFLOW       POST_EXPERIMENT

-In this example the workflow :code:`initWFLOW` will run after all the simulation directories have been created, just before the forward model is submitted to the queue.
+In this example the workflow, :code:`preExperimentWFLOW` will run, then :code:`initWFLOW` will run at the start of every iteration, when simulation directories have been created, just before the forward model is submitted to the queue.
 The workflow :code:`preUpdateWFLOW` will be run before the update step and :code:`postUpdateWFLOW` will be run after the update step.
-When all the simulations have completed the two workflows :code:`QC_WFLOW1` and :code:`QC_WFLOW2` will be run.
+At the end of each forward model run, the two workflows :code:`QC_WFLOW1` and :code:`QC_WFLOW2` will be run.
+After all iterations are complete, the :code:`postExperimentWFLOW` will run.

 Observe that the workflows being 'hooked in' with the :code:`HOOK_WORKFLOW` must be loaded with the :code:`LOAD_WORKFLOW`